JuzerShakir/Linear_Regression/README.md

 ## Linear Regression
 ### Definition
-A linear equation that models a function such that if we give any `x` to it, it will predict a value `y` , where both `x and y` are input and output varaibles respectively and also numerical.
+A linear equation that models a function such that if we give any `x` to it, it will predict a value `y` , where both `x and y` are input and output varaibles respectively.
+These are numerical and continous values.

 It is the most simple and well known algorithm used in machine learning.